Medical Schools in New York: How to Get In (2025)

 NYU Long Island School of Medicine

-NYU’s Long Island-based program, known as NYU-LISOM, is a brand new, three-year MD program with a mission to get more physicians working in primary care.
-Like NYU Grossman, NYU-LISOM offers free tuition, thus making it easier for students to choose the lower-paid primary care specialties.
+Similar to NYU Grossman School of Medicine, NYU-LISOM offers free tuition to all admitted students making it easier for students to choose the lower-paid primary care specialties.
 NYU-LISOM is a small program, currently accepting just 24 students per year, though they plan to gradually increase their incoming class size to 40.
-In preparing students to be leaders in primary care, NYU-LISOM’s curriculum emphasizes integrated care, population health, and health systems science.
-One perk of attending NYU-LISOM is conditional early acceptance to a residency at NYU Langone Hospital-Long Island.

 Renaissance School of Medicine at Stony Brook University